 So overall, the stuff that we know, that can be useful is that the more joints you have that are inflamed – the worse your prognosis, so the more you potentially need treatment.

-If you have high inflammation markers on your blood test, which 50% of psoriatic arthritis patients never have, even when they have active disease.
-But if you do have that high CRP, then that increases your risk of damage.
+If you have high inflammation markers on your blood test, which 50% of psoriatic arthritis patients never have, then that increases your risk of damage.

 If you have marked functional disability at the beginning, if you’re really struggling to do day to day things like opening car doors, cutting your meat, you know – the normal things that we ask about in clinic, that’s a poor prognostic factor.